Savoury Tang Yuan, Chicken and Mushroom Filling

-Tangyuan or rice dumpling is a Chinese food made from glutinous rice flour as the wrap and usually with sweet fillings.
-Some Chinese would have them on Winter Solstice, or in Chinese wedding dinner.
+Tangyuan or rice dumpling is a Chinese food made with glutinous rice flour as the wrap and usually with sweet fillings.
+Some Chinese would have them on Winter Solstice, or in Chinese wedding banqutte.
 My family don’t have them on Winter Solstice, but on the 7th day of Chinese New Year which is called the Day of Human.
 But most Chinese would definitely have them on the 15th day of Chinese New Year, which is named the Lantern Festival, also considered the Chinese Valentine’s Day.
 It will be on February the 8th this year.
 The character “yuan” means reunion.
 Thus Chinese tend to have tangyuan in most of family gathering occasions.

 Usually tangyuan is stuffed with sweet fillings, such as mashed peanut, sesame paste or red bean paste.
 However there are savoury versions, ground pork is the most commonly seen one.
 It’s particularly popular in east China regions.
 I would like to share with you my savoury tangyuan recipe.

 More choices of my tangyuan recipes –

 Unlike sweet tangyuan, savoury tangyuan is usually big balls with meat filling, which is raw before cooking.
 So savoury tangyuan takes more time poaching in water and the glutinous rice wrap might turn a little soggy after cooking for too long in water.
 In case of that, there are some methods you could do –

 1. Mix a small portion of all-purpose flour with the glutinous rice flour, about 1 portion with 10 portions of glutinous rice flour;